 The Great British Baking Show – TV-14 Netflix/ The whole family (Season 1-5 are safe, Season 6 has some bad language)

 When so many U.S. competition shows are cutthroat and irreverent, here comes a British version where the competitors remain polite and encouraging, where they lift one another up and help each other when they can.
-It’s a breath of fresh air in the food challenge genre.
+It’s a breath of fresh air in the food challenge genre and a true family TV show.

 We’ve learned so much about baking and have made many recipes from the show.
 Our favorite being Mary Berry’s Lemon Cherry Cake.
 It’s awesome.